Preparing your dog for July 4th

 Summer Solstice marks the true beginning of summer, meaning that peak daylight is finally here, and the Fourth of July is just around the corner!
 As many of us know, fireworks season can be a difficult time for dogs.
 Whether your dog is sound sensitive or not, we want to share with you some tips on how to keep your dog safe and comfortable this season.

-This topic hits very close to home for me, as I myself have a sound sensitive dog.
+This topic hits very close to home for me, as I myself have a sound-sensitive dog.
 Gypsy was a rescue who came into my life when she was eight months old.
 The first summer she was home, she would startle at the sound of loud noises but recover quickly, and without much support from me.
-The following summer her sensitivities grew and by the Fourth she was so afraid of the “BOOMS” and “BANGS” that for the rest of the summer she wouldn’t leave the house after dark.
-She had associated scary sounds to night time.
-It took quite a bit of counter-conditioning to achieve homeostasis again but she can finally, and without much worry, go potty outside or go for a walk, hear a “BOOM”, take a treat and continue living her life without overwhelming fear.
+The following summer her sensitivities grew and by the Fourth, she was so afraid of the “BOOMS” and “BANGS” that for the rest of the summer she wouldn’t leave the house after dark.
+She had associated scary sounds with the night time.
+It took quite a bit of counter-conditioning to achieve homeostasis again but she can finally, and without much worry, go potty outside or go for a walk, hear a “BOOM”, take a treat, and continue living her life without overwhelming fear.

 Prior to the Fourth of July

-- Practice sound conditioning—Sound conditioning is a way of creating a positive conditioned emotional response to a sound.
+Sound conditioning is a way of creating a positive conditioned emotional response to a sound.
 To do this work in a setting where you can control the volume and duration of the sound and provide food and treats while the sound is being played.
 Essentially what you’re doing is feeding your dog food they love when they hear a new, unfamiliar sound.
-The order of operations is incredibly important—the sound begins first, and treats follow.
+The order of operations is incredibly important—the sound begins first and treats follow.
 This creates a predictive relationship between the noise and the food.

 - First, without your dog present, pick a sound that is completely unfamiliar to them.